Search blog:

 • If applicable, notify the bank that the secretary is no longer an authorised signatory on the business bank account

-• Appointed a new secretary at any time, if required
+• Appoint a new secretary at any time, if required

-All details registered at Companies House at the time of a secretary’s appointment will be displayed on public record – full name, service address, and date of appointment.
+All details registered at Companies House at the time of a secretary’s appointment are visible on public record.
+This includes their full name, service address, and date of appointment.
 For this reason, many secretaries do not use a private residential address as their service address.

 About The Author